-The Ideal CAD Workflow for 3D Printing
+The Ideal CAD Workflow for 3D Printing and Why We Decided to Build a New CAD App

-This post explains what we think the ideal 3D-printing workflow should feel like—and why existing tools still make our team grind their teeth sometimes.
+This post explains what we think the ideal 3D-printing workflow should feel like—and why we decided to build our own web-based CAD app designed for 3D printing from scratch.

 FreeCAD